CubicleJockey/RetroPie/README.md

-# RetroPie - My Controller configurations
+# RetroPie - My Configurations for controllers and more.

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 1, June 2016